micmejia/bible-dump/NKJV/Mark/Mark 3.md

 Then His brothers and His mother came, and standing outside they sent to Him, calling Him.

 ###### 32
-And a multitude was sitting around Him; and they said to Him, "Look, Your mother and Your brothers [^h]are outside seeking You."
+And a multitude was sitting around Him; and they said to Him, "Look, Your mother and Your brothers are outside seeking You."

 ###### 33
 But He answered them, saying, "Who is My mother, or My brothers?"